oktadev/okta-blog/_source/_posts/2019-12-26-java-mongodb-crud.md

 ---
 layout: blog_post
-title: "Build a CRUD Application with Java and MongoDB"
+title: "Build a CRUD API with Java and MongoDB"
 author: moksamedia
 description: "Learn how to use Java and MongoDB to create a REST API.
 Then secure with Spring Security and OAuth 2.0."
 tags: [java, mongodb, rest, oauth2]